headyj/giterate/README.md

 - [x] pull: pull repositories on current branches according to configuration file
     - if a new repository has been added to the configuration/to the git provider, it will not be cloned

+- [x] status: check status of each git repositories according to configuration file
     - parameters
+        - [x] --full: show status of all repositories, even if there's no uncommited changes

+- [x] checkout: checkout the configured/default branch on all repositories
+    - parameters
-        - [ ] --force: reset to configured branch
+        - [x] --force: reset uncommited changes

-- [x] status: check status of each git repositories according to configuration file

-- [ ] commit: check changes and ask for commit message in case of changes
+- [x] commit: check changes and ask for commit message in case of changes
     - if you don't provide any message, it will go to the next one without commiting
     - parameters
         - [ ] --target: target one or multiple repositories
-        - [ ] -m: define a single message for all commits (you'll have to answer "yes" instead of providing a message)
+        - [ ] -g, --global: define a single message for all commits (you'll have to answer "yes" instead of providing a message)

-- [ ] push: check commited changes and ask for push
+- [x] push: push commited changes
     - if you don't provide any message, it will go to the next one without commiting
     - parameters
         - [ ] --force: push without asking